dylan-chong/engr201-assignments/Case Study.md

 spread themselves to multiple computers \[13]\[14][18].
 According to Microsoft [21], SMB v1 is almost 30 years old and was not designed to follow modern security standards.
-Later versions of SMB use several methods/protocols to make these versions of SMB much more secure [21].
+Later versions of SMB use several methods/protocols to make these versions of SMB much more secure [21]; Wellington Hospital should use a newer version of SMB if the protocol is being used.

 It is highly recommended that SMB v1 should be disabled to improve the security of Windows systems \[3][21].
 Instructions on how to disable the protocol can be